Ottoman–Venetian peace treaty (1419): Aftermath

 Only four years later, Venice found itself again in conflict with the Ottomans, when it took over control of Thessalonica from its Byzantine ruler.
 For the next seven years, Venice tried to defend the city and secure diplomatic recognition of its possession from the new Sultan, Murad II, but in vain.
-Finally, in March 1430, the city was stormed by the Ottomans, and a new peace treaty was concluded in September 1430.
+Finally, on 29 March 1430, the city was stormed by the Ottomans, and a new peace treaty was concluded on 4 September 1430.